Frequently Asked Questions

 Because we can do it!
 And for all of our kids, we should.
 At HSSC, we know that Washington’s future is brighter when kids finish school with a diploma in hand.
 This year we have the opportunity to make that future a reality by implementing simple, proven policies that work — and that we can put to work immediately to help kids.
 For years, Washington has fallen behind, ranking 44th in high school graduation yet 1st in economic growth.
 That doesn’t make sense and failing to address our education system will leave our kids at a serious disadvantage in the economy of the future.
 Recently, legislators have taken bold steps to address this.
 HSSC is focused on advancing that upward trajectory during the next legislative session by supporting policies that ensure access to opportunity for all kids.

-Our coalition is made up of organizations, elected officials, parent, families —and students themselves!— that are advocating for polices that will help Washington state do better, now.
-Our members include: Black Education Strategy Roundtable, College Success Foundation, Education Reform Now, Graduate Tacoma, School's Out Washington, Stand for Children Washington, Treehouse, and Washington Roundtable.
+Our coalition is made up of organizations, elected officials, parents, families —and students themselves!— that are advocating for poilices that will help Washington state do better, now.
+Our members include: Black Education Strategy Roundtable, College Success Foundation, Education Reform Now, Graduate Tacoma, School's Out Washington, Stand for Children Washington, Treehouse, Washington Roundtable, and WA STEM.
 In fact, you can join the coalition by signing up.

 Stand for Children Washington, one of the founding members of the coalition, is leading the management of communication tools for the HSSC, in collaboration with all coalition members.
 Stand is a non-profit education advocacy organization focused on ensuring all students receive a high quality, relevant education, especially those whose boundless potential is overlooked and under-tapped because of their skin color, zip code, first language, or disability.
-Stand helps channel philanthropic dollars to support policies that help improve education for all kids by closing the opportunity gap.
+Stand helps channel philanthropic dollars to support policies that help improve education for all.

 Well, both!
 Ensuring every kid graduates and investing in a better future for Washington is something that we all can agree on.
 HSSC polices have bipartisan appeal because they are proven, data-driven, cost-effective and beneficial for all.